javolo/octet/octet/src/examples/toolmiddleware1/README.md

 # 6. Improvements

 No limitation of spheres for hinge constraints and boxes for spring constraints.
-At the moment all elements contain the same parameters in order to be used in any kind of constraints
+At the moment all elements contain the same parameters in order to be used in any kind of constraints.

+Use the input of the keys to move the ball across the pitch of the game.
+With this basics implemented and a little bit of work a game where you have to move the ball avoiding obstacles (like the boxes with the spring constraint) to enter it in a whole situated randomly in the pitch can be done.